 We seek professionals who:

-- Spend a minimum of 60% of their time raising major gifts from individuals.
+- Spend a minimum of 60% of their time managing a team of fundraising professionals.*

 - Have clear professional and personal development goals.

-- Are passionate about the power of philanthropy and committed to helping peers become better fundraisers.
+- Are passionate about the power of philanthropy and committed to helping peers become better fundraisers and nonprofit executives.

 Since the Baumhart Center’s Leadership Networks are structured to promote the highest level of learning, information sharing, and confidentiality, we seek leaders who come from a wide array of nonprofit settings, including arts and culture, civic affairs, education, the environment, emergency relief, healthcare, human services, policy advocacy, social justice, and youth development.
 We do our best to select candidates from varied nonprofit disciplines and geographies to ensure there are not competitive tensions among participants.